commerce-docs/devdocs-theme/example.md

 This is the example of an ordered list in our documentation.

-1. Ordered list item.
+1. {: .ee-only } Ordered list item.
 This can be really long line of text that spans multiple lines.
 List item will look like it's separated from other items.
 2. Another list item
 3. Yet another list item